moserj21/moserj21/README.md

 Hi, my name is Jordan Moser.
-I am currently a junior at ECU studying Management Information Systems.
+I am currently a senior at ECU studying Management Information Systems.

 <!---
 moserj21/moserj21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.